 The second category is for people 7 years of age and older.
 There is a process to receive the sacraments of initiation: baptism, confirmation and Eucharist, which brings the person fully into the Church.
 Call the parish office for an appointment: (209) 524-7421.

-The Sacrament of Baptism is the sacrament that begins our new life, our life in Christ.
-Baptism washes away original sin and, in the case of those who have reached the age of reason, particular sin.
+The Sacrament of Baptism begins our new life in Christ.
+Baptism washes away original sin.
 We are made a member of Christ’s body, the Church.
 We are filled with sanctifying grace.
 We receive the theological virtues of faith, hope and charity, as well as the gifts of the Holy Spirit.

-Baptism is celebrated by pouring holy water or immersing one in the Baptismal Font.
-And the celebrant recites the words, "I baptize you in the name of the Father, and of the Son, and of the Holy Spirit."
+Baptism is celebrated by the pouring of holy water or immersing one in the Baptismal Font.
+The celebrant recites the words, "I baptize you in the name of the Father, and of the Son, and of the Holy Spirit."
 This is called the Trinitarian baptismal formula.
-The one receiving the sacrament is immersed or water is poured three times – once as the celebrant says, "in the name of the Father," once as he says, "and of the Son," and again when he says, "and of the Holy Spirit."
-The celebrant or minister of Baptism is usually a bishop, priest or deacon.
-In an emergency, however, anyone can baptize as long as the intention is to do the will of the church and the Trinitarian formula and water are used.
+The one receiving the sacrament is immersed or water is poured on their head three times – once as the celebrant says, "in the name of the Father," once as he says, "and of the Son," and again when he says, "and of the Holy Spirit."
+The celebrant or Ordinary Minister of Baptism is a bishop, priest or deacon.
+In an emergency, however, anyone can baptize as long as the intention is to do the will of the church and the Trinitarian formula and pouring water are used.